eclipse-lyo/lyo/README.md

 Start by reading the library's main interface class [`Validator`](http://download.eclipse.org/lyo/docs/validation/2.3.0/org/eclipse/lyo/validation/Validator.html) on Javadoc.

-You can also review the library's [`unit test cases`](https://github.com/eclipse/lyo-validation/tree/master/src/test/java/org/eclipse/lyo/validation) that shows how to use this interface.
+You can also review the library's [unit test cases](https://github.com/eclipse/lyo-validation/tree/master/src/test/java/org/eclipse/lyo/validation) that shows how to use this interface.

-Finally, you can review the [`sample application`](https://github.com/eclipse/lyo-validation/blob/master/src/test/java/org/eclipse/lyo/validation/ValidationExample.java), which shows 3 validation examples, where:
+Finally, you can review the [sample application](https://github.com/eclipse/lyo-validation/blob/master/src/test/java/org/eclipse/lyo/validation/ValidationExample.java), which shows 3 validation examples, where:

 * an RDF resource (jena model) is validated against a SHACL shape (another jena model).
 * An java object (representing an RDF resource) is validated against SHACL annotations defined on its Java class.